ENTTEC/SplayApi/README.md

 To ensure this API functions as intended, ensure you are running a software version of at least **v1.7**.

 ## HTTP POST Commands for S-Play's playback.
-Enum CONTROL_COMMANDS below presents the list of available playback commands.
+Enum COMMAND below presents the list of available playback commands.
 They can be sent using HTTP POST requests to the device IP on the`55555` port and path`/api`.

 e.g. URL: ` http://192.168.1.13:55555/api`